Since the COVID-19 outbreak, omnichannel marketing is on the rise, with QR Codes playing a major role in its execution.

 More than 4 billion people around the world now use social media each month, and an average of nearly 2 million new users are joining them every day.

-Make your social media handles accessible to consumers via QR Codes on your food packaging.
-Ask them to post a review and tag your brand online, or direct them to your latest posts for a like and share.
+You can also direct them to your latest posts for a like and share.
 Curate fun social media games to boost your brand appeal and elevate the consumer experience.

 Use Facebook QR Codes to link to your online business profile where consumers can engage with your brand, ask questions, increase your social media visibility, and ultimately drive website and in-store traffic.